JonathanAndrews/robot_pong/README.md

 We welcome contributions to this project.
 Please:
 Open a pull request
-Your pull request will then be reviewed from one of the project collaborators and we will try to respond quickly If you have any suggestions, or notice any bugs, please open an issue
+Your pull request will then be reviewed by one of the project collaborators and we will try to respond quickly.

-Let people know how they can contribute into your project.
-A contributing guideline will be a big plus.
+If you have any suggestions or notice any bugs, please open an issue.

 ## By
 - [Jonathan Andrews](https://github.com/JonathanAndrews)